Estimate limits

 What the calculators do well

-They turn common measurements into shopping estimates: gallons, boxes, bags, cubic yards, and tons.
-They also round up because stores sell whole packages.
+They turn common project measurements into shopping estimates: gallons, boxes, bags, rolls, boards, sheets, cubic yards, and tons.
+They also round up because stores sell whole packages, not perfect decimals.

 Where estimates go wrong

-- Product coverage is different from the default.
+- The product coverage is different from the default.

-- Waste is higher because of cuts, damage, texture, slope, or layout.
+- Waste is higher because of cuts, damage, texture, slope, pattern matching, or layout.

 - The project is not a simple rectangle.